 - Bring a large stash of books in a rolling suitcase.
-It is better to bring too much, than sell out and turn readers away.
+It is better to bring too much than sell out and end up turning readers away.
 Remember, always sell from the bookstore’s inventory first!

 - Arrive 15 to 20 min early.
 Familiarize yourself with the layout of the store and location of the bathrooms.
 Locate the table where you will be signing books.
 Mingle with the customers before your signing begins.